Easy California Corbina Recipe for a Fresh Coastal Dinner

 Classic Pairings

-Pair with lemon-herb rice, grilled vegetables, or tangy coleslaw for timeless complements.
+Pair with lemon-herb rice, grilled zucchini and bell peppers, or a tangy coleslaw for timeless coastal complements that balance the fish’s richness.

 Sauce Suggestions